-Group Management enables a Group Admin to organize contacts into groups so that anyone using a multi-user Smartsheet plan can quickly share and send information to all of the people in the group.
+Group Management enables a Group Admin to organize contacts into groups so that anyone using a Business or Enterprise plan can quickly share and send information to all of the people in the group.

-You must be designated as a Group Admin on a multi-user plan (Team, Business, or Enterprise) to create and manage groups.
-Once a group is set up, anyone on the multi-user plan will be able to share and send information to that group.
+You must be designated as a Group Admin on a Business or Enterprise plan to create and manage groups.
+Once a group is set up, anyone on the Business or Enterprise plan will be able to share and send information to that group.

 You must be a licensed user in order to be granted Group Admin permissions.
 For information about making someone a Group Admin, see Managing Users.